 They do a good job of basic protection and longevity with their thick microfiber upper, bound with tough threading and few seams.
 The outsole is strong carbon fiber, so no worries there either.
 We were also happy that they decided to include replaceable heel pads (bumpers), but replaceable toe pads would have been nice too.

 The vulnerabilities it does have are mostly confined to its various vents and holes.
-Those in the upper, especially the mesh over the toes, and the outsole are vulnerable to punctures and fraying or wear.
-As we mentioned elsewhere, the X-Comfort Zone insert along the side might be ideal for improving fit, but it's an area of the foot that tends to see a lot of scuffing and unintentional contact with curbs, poles, pavement, trees, other bikes, and whatever else is out there to opportunistically catch you.
+Those in the upper, especially the mesh over the toes and the outsole, are vulnerable to punctures and fraying or wear.
+As we mentioned elsewhere, the X-Comfort Zone insert along the side might be ideal for improving fit.
+Still, it's an area of the foot that tends to see a lot of scuffing and unintentional contact with curbs, poles, pavement, trees, other bikes, and whatever else is out there to opportunistically catch you.
 It's probably not a serious concern, but it's something to keep in mind.

 These puppies retail at a pretty fair asking price for all they offer in power transfer, weight, and comfort.
 To get comparable performance in a shoe, definitely expect to shell out more.

 The Louis Garneau Course Air Lite II is a super impressive road bike shoe, and we found ourselves constantly grabbing them no matter the course, distance, or speed.
 They served us as well on the white-knuckle Tuesday/Thursday crit rides as they did on the slow Sunday Funday slogs out in the mountains.
-They perform as well as the best road shoes out there, yet they tend to sell for quite a bit less than flashier models like the indisputably beautiful Shimano S-Phyre RC9.
-But it's because of the gap between market price and performance that the Garneaus earn our Best Bang for the Buck Award.
+They perform as well as the best road shoes out there, yet they tend to sell for quite a bit less than flashier models.
+But it's perfectly placed in the gap between price premium and real-world performance.
 If you're in the market for a top-level shoe at a bargain price, we can't suggest these enough.

 — Ryan Baham